Rouen: History

 Rouen was founded by the Gaulish tribe of the Veliocasses, who controlled a large area in the lower Seine valley.
 They called it Ratumacos; the Romans called it Rotomagus.
 It was considered the second city of Gallia Lugdunensis after Lugdunum (Lyon) itself.
-Under the reorganization of Diocletian, Rouen was the chief city of the divided province Gallia Lugdunensis II and reached the apogee of its Roman development, with an amphitheatre and thermae of which foundations remain.
+Under the reorganization of Diocletian, Rouen was the chief city of the divided province Lugdunensis secunda and reached the apogee of its Roman development, with an amphitheatre and thermae of which foundations remain.
 In the 5th century, it became the seat of a bishopric and later a capital of Merovingian Neustria.

 From their first incursion into the lower valley of the Seine in 841, the Normans overran Rouen.
 From 912, Rouen was the capital of the Duchy of Normandy and residence of the local dukes, until William the Conqueror moved his residence to Caen.
 In 1150, Rouen received its founding charter which permitted self-government.

 During the 12th century, Rouen was the site of a yeshiva known as La Maison Sublime.
 Discovered in 1976, it is now a museum.
 At that time, about 6,000 Jews lived in the town, comprising about 20% of the population.

 On 24 June 1204, King Philip II Augustus of France entered Rouen and definitively annexed Normandy to the French Kingdom.
 He demolished the Norman castle and replaced it with his own, the château Bouvreuil, built on the site of the Gallo-Roman amphitheatre.
 A textile industry developed based on wool imported from England, for which the cities of Flanders and Brabant were constantly competitors, and finding its market in the Champagne fairs.
 Rouen also depended for its prosperity on the river traffic of the Seine, on which it enjoyed a monopoly that reached as far upstream as Paris.